open-gamma-ray-astro/gamma-astro-data-formats/source/ogip/index.rst

 OGIP 1D spectrum data formats
 =============================

-The :ref:`iact-events` and 2D :ref:`iact-irfs` can be transformed into a 1D
+The :ref:`iact-events` and 2D :ref:`iact-irf` can be transformed into a 1D
 counts vector and 1D IRFs that can serve as input to general X-ray spectral analysis packages such as Sherpa_.
 For an introduction to this so-called OGIP data format please refer to the official `Documentation